 of animals you see in the video.
 You don't have to be an expert on animal identification;

-be sure to review our Field Guide to familiarize yourself with commonly found animals
+be sure to review our Field Guide below to familiarize yourself with commonly found

 Either during or after the video, open our Mangrove SPY USVI animal tracker to

 document your findings.
-Every observation of a type of animal you saw during the video(s)
+Every observation of a type of fish you saw during the video(s)

 Our team analyzes the data you submit to better understand the biodiversity of